Florida International University: Residential life

 Florida International University's student housing facilities are managed by the Office of Housing and Residential Life located on the Modesto Maidique Campus (MMC).
-There are 3,300 students living on campus throughout 10 apartment buildings and 6 residence halls.
+There are 3,800 students living on campus throughout 10 apartment buildings and 6 residence halls.
 Students reside in the following buildings: University Apartments, Panther Hall, University Towers, Everglades Hall, Lakeview Hall North, Lakeview Hall South, Honors College @ Parkview Hall, and Tamiami Hall.
 All rooms are suite style or apartment style and none of the buildings have community bathrooms.

 On the Biscayne Bay Campus (BBC), FIU offers housing through Bayview Student Living apartments.
 BBC's first on-campus new housing in 30+ years houses 408 students in a high rise overlooking Biscayne Bay.
 Through FIU's Panther Express Shuttle, current students travel free between campuses.
 The Office of Housing and Residential Life also offers optional communities in the residence halls known as Living Learning Communities (LLCs).
-These communities offer residents the opportunity to live with individuals of the same major or interest; including, Business, Changemakers, Engineering, Global Engagement, and Honors Place for Honors College students.
+These communities offer residents the opportunity to live with individuals of the same major or interest; including, Business, Wellness, and Honors Place for Honors College students.